 - provide essential review

-- keep student’s attention
+- keep your child’s attention

-- offer additional letter exposure for your struggling readers
+- offer additional letter exposure

 It’s important to include these in your daily routine because: